rbtnn/cpp-tile/README.md

 ## LICENSE

-Distributed under MIT License.
+* This software is distributed under The MIT License.
 See LICENSE.txt

+* This software uses [Boost C++ Libraries](http://www.boost.org/), which is licensed by [The Boost License](http://www.boost.org/users/license.html).